 - The captain of a team that does not have the minimum number of players present, signed-in, and ready to play by game time will be assessed a $11.05 Forfeit Fine and will be suspended from all Intramural Sports events until the Forfeit Fine is paid.

 - The $11.05 Forfeit Fine must be paid online though IMLeagues.com.

 - Any team that forfeits two games in the same sport will automatically be dropped from the event.

 - Organizations are responsible for forfeits of all teams representing the organization.
 Failure to pay outstanding Forfeit Fines may result in all organizational teams being removed from play.

-- Teams knowing in advance that they will not be able to play a scheduled contest are provided the opportunity to default that contest, and will not be assessed a Forfeit Fine.
+- Teams knowing in advance that they will not be able to play a scheduled game are provided the opportunity to default that game, and will not be assessed a Forfeit Fine.

-- In order for a contest to be considered a default, the team must contact the Intramural Sports Office by 12:00pm the day of the scheduled game via email (email@example.com).
-For games on Saturday and Sunday, the default request must be submitted by 12:00pm on the Friday preceding the game.
-Attempting to default a contest by any other method may not be granted.
+- In order for a game to be considered a default, the requesting team must complete an Intramural Sports Default Form by 12:00pm the day of the scheduled game if Monday – Friday.
+For games on Saturday and Sunday, the Intramural Sports Default Form must be submitted by 12:00pm on the Friday preceding the game.

 - Any game that is defaulted by a team will count worse than a loss for that defaulting team’s record.

 - Any game that is forfeited by a team will count worse than a default for that forfeiting team’s record.